-An external I2C EEPROM can be used to store configuration data or to contain device update data.
+An external I2C EEPROM can be used to store configuration data and/or to contain device update data.
+An EEPROM with 8Kbit capacity is sufficient to store a full configuration.
+However, the recommendation is to use an EEPROM with a 1Mbit capacity in order to support future device updates.
 IDT has validated and recommends the use of the Microchip 24FC1025 or OnSemi CAT24M01 1Mbit EEPROM.
-Note: The EEPROM must have a 1Mbit capacity.